SecretDecks/Contentwriting/Know-Thyself.md

 ## “A spiritual & philosophical drought”

-We can see that throughout both Western and Eastern traditions – from the Vedas to Judeo-Christian teachings, to Western philosophy – knowing thyself has been emphasized as a way to enrich our lives and find purpose.
+We can see that throughout both Western and Eastern traditions – from the Vedas to Judeo-Christian teachings, to Western philosophy – knowing thyself has been emphasised as a way to enrich our lives and find purpose.

 In general though, we have abandoned the quest to turn inward and examine who we really are, instead distracting ourselves in nearly any way possible.
 Why have we stopped listening to the wisdom imparted to us by a rich heritage of thought that spans cultures and traditions, and started looking for answers outside of ourselves?
 Is it due to our hardened dualistic thinking patterns, separating mind from matter, ourselves from the other?
 Would it help to break up these patterns from time to time and acquire a more holistic view or experience?